spacey-cadet/DSA/README.md

 # Data Structres and Algorithms

 ## Max subarray problem
+Given an array, find the contiguous sub-array(a sub-array where elements are adjacent in the array) that has the larest sum of elements.
 ### Method 1: Kadene's Algorithm

 Kadane's Algorithm is dynamic-programming based.
 It iterates throught the array once keeping track of the maximum subarray ending at each position.